dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

 <a name="page_layout"></a>
 ### Layout
- The UI elements in the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content consist of five <xref:System.Windows.Controls.TextBox> controls, with associated <xref:System.Windows.Controls.Label> controls: Name, Address, City, State, and Zip.
+ The UI elements in the WPF content consist of five <xref:System.Windows.Controls.TextBox> controls, with associated <xref:System.Windows.Controls.Label> controls: Name, Address, City, State, and Zip.
 There are also two <xref:System.Windows.Controls.Button> controls, **OK** and **Cancel**

- The [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content is implemented in the `WPFPage` class.
+ The WPF content is implemented in the `WPFPage` class.
 Layout is handled with a <xref:System.Windows.Controls.Grid> layout element.
-The class inherits from <xref:System.Windows.Controls.Grid>, which effectively makes it the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content root element.
+The class inherits from <xref:System.Windows.Controls.Grid>, which effectively makes it the WPF content root element.

- The [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content constructor takes the required width and height, and sizes the <xref:System.Windows.Controls.Grid> accordingly.
+ The WPF content constructor takes the required width and height, and sizes the <xref:System.Windows.Controls.Grid> accordingly.
 It then defines the basic layout by creating a set of <xref:System.Windows.Controls.ColumnDefinition> and <xref:System.Windows.Controls.RowDefinition> objects and adding them to the <xref:System.Windows.Controls.Grid> object base <xref:System.Windows.Controls.Grid.ColumnDefinitions%2A> and <xref:System.Windows.Controls.Grid.RowDefinitions%2A> collections, respectively.
 This defines a grid of five rows and seven columns, with the dimensions determined by the contents of the cells.

  [!code-cpp[Win32HostingWPFPage#WPFPageCtorToGridDef](~/samples/snippets/cpp/VS_Snippets_Wpf/Win32HostingWPFPage/CPP/WPFPage.cpp#wpfpagectortogriddef)]